Values-Driven Consulting

 explore values, passions, and motivations for action,

-create or revise mission and vision statements to guide grantmaking,
+create or revise mission and vision statements to guide grantmaking and operations,

-develop a theory of change that considers a funder’s role in the landscape,
+develop a theory of change that considers a client’s role and opportunity in the funding landscape,

-understand where key performance indicators (KPIs) are helpful, and where they are counterproductive, and
+setting strategy and appropriate goals, understand where key performance indicators (KPIs) are helpful, and where for many justice-related missions, they can be counterproductive,

 explore approaches to grantmaking through understanding of power-sharing and collaboration techniques.